simowe/bem-demo/README.md

 ## Specificity

-Conflicting css declarations are resolved by specificity
+Conflicting css declarations are resolved by specificity.
+The following selectors are ordered by least to most specific.

 ```txt
 // type selector